joemarshall/directvideo/index.markdown

 </div>

 <div class ="imggrid-right-cell">
-Direct Video provides high quality GPU accelerated video playback for Android devices.
+DirectVideo provides high quality GPU accelerated video playback for Android devices.
 It allows you to playback high resolution 4k, 8k videos which aren't playable in Unreal Engine.
 For example for use of 360 content on Meta Quest headsets.
 If you're having problems with video playback being slow on Unreal, you need this plugin.
 </div>